federicomaffei/federicomaffei.github.io/_posts/2014-12-29-REST-whatisit.md

 ###Statelessness of the client side

 A RESTful service does not maintain the application state client-side.
-This only allow the client to perform requests that are resource specific, and does not allow the client to perform operations that assume prior knowledge of past requests.
+This only allows the client to perform requests that are resource specific, and does not allow the client to perform operations that assume prior knowledge of past requests.

 ###Links between resources

-in the case of a resource that contains a list of resources, REST suggests to include links to the single resources on the representation, to keep it compact and avoid redundant data.
+In the case of a resource that contains a list of resources, REST suggests to include links to the single resources on the representation, to keep it compact and avoid redundant data.

 ###Caching to optimize time and efficiency